0xEDU/ft_lex/README.md

 ## Modules

 1. Frontend module.
-    - Description: Should be responsible for handling options, opening and parsing (POSIX-compliant) input file(s), and generating a data structure containing relevant information about the file.
+    - Description: Should be responsible for handling options, opening and parsing (POSIX-compliant) input file(s) and generating a data structure containing relevant information about the file.
-    - Input: file_name (String or Vec<String>) and options (TBD).
+    - Input: Command line arguments.
-    - Output: An Intermediate Representation of rules and actions (TBD).
+    - Output: An Intermediate Representation of the parsed lex source.
 2. ...

 ## Reference